Image processing: PixInsight scripts from theAstroShed

 Installing the scripts

 I hope that you find these scripts useful.
-To install these scripts add the
+To install these scripts, add the

 “check for updates” and restart logic.
 Note: Don’t omit the ending /